o7g8/blog/content/posts/linux-oracle-odbc.md

         libaio.so.1 => /lib/x86_64-linux-gnu/libaio.so.1 (0x00007f3ceab89000)
 ```

-Test your database connection using Sql*Plus.
+Test your database connection using SQL*Plus.
 The successful session should look like this:

 ```bash
 $ sqlplus64 username/password@//dbhost:1521/SID